Using the UK Conformity Assessed (UKCA) Mark After Brexit

 What is the UKCA mark, and where is it going to be used?

-The UKCA marking is a new UK product mark that will be used for goods placed on the market in Great Britain (England, Wales, and Scotland).
+The UKCA marking is a new UK product mark used for goods placed on Great Britain's market (England, Wales, and Scotland).
 The marking covers most products that previously required CE marking.
 It will not be used for products placed on the Northern Ireland market, which require CE marking or UK(NI) marking.
 Products currently requiring a CE marking for sale in the EU will continue to need a CE mark.

 What you will need to do from 1 January 2021 depends on the type of product.
 The new UKCA rules are clear for products currently certified under the EMC, Low Voltage, Radio Equipment, or ATEX directives.
 There are different rules for: